Cysharp/MemoryPack/README.md

 `(byte memberCount, [varint byte-length-of-values...], [values...])`

-Version Tolerant Object is similar as Object but has byte length of values in header. varint follows these sepc, first sbyte is value or typeCode and next X byte is value.
+Version Tolerant Object is similar as Object but has byte length of values in header. varint follows these spec, first sbyte is value or typeCode and next X byte is value.
 0 to 127 = unsigned byte value, -1 to -120 = signed byte value, -121 = byte, -122 = sbyte, -123 = ushort, -124 = short, -125 = uint, -126 = int, -127 = ulong, -128 = long.

 ### Tuple